ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 ![png](/img/churn_ml/output_68_0.png)

-__Gradient boosting seems to be the best performer__ based on all 3 of our metrics: highest test accuracy, ROC curve with highest AUC, and highest profit.
-This is without any model tuning.
+__Without any model tuning, gradient boosting seems to be the best performer__ based on all 3 of our metrics: highest test accuracy, ROC curve with highest AUC, and highest profit.

 ### 6. Hyperparameter Tuning